bpoon24/Rideshare-Project/README.txt

 I. DESCRIPTION
 This program simulates cars moving passengers between stations along a road.
 In essence, I simulate "movement" by transferring values between various ArrayLists.
+The road class is hierarchically the highest, since it coordinates the stations.
+However, the station class does the heavy-lifting, orchestrating the picking-up and dropping-off.
+The car and passenger classes perform useful supporting functions but don't "see" the program at a high-level.

 II.
 SIMULATION RESULTS
 Scenario 1: 20 cars and 50 passengers